darkmatus/roleuserbridge/README.md

 Installation:

 - Install ZfcUser and BjyAuthorize as shown on thier pages
-- Copy the ZfcUser/BjyAuthorize Bridge into your module or vendor directorie
+- Copy the ZfcUser/BjyAuthorize Bridge into your module or vendor directory
+- Copy 'roleuserbridge/config/linker.config.php' to your 'config/autoload/'
 - add a entry to your application.config.php with 'RoleUserBridge'

 Comments: